ErAk042/AiRX/README.md

 # AiRX
-A modularized fully-analog double conversion superheterodyne AM radio receiver for the aviation band (120-140MHz).
+AiRX is a modularized fully-analog superheterodyne AM radio receiver for the aviation band (120-140MHz).
+It